HumanTree92/VENT_ESX_Scripts/README.md

 # Helpfull Info:
 * I have decided to Combine all my Scripts into 1 Massive Script to make downloading Easier.
 * Each Script has their Own README file so make sure you READ it so you know how to install everything.
-* There are 2 different versions.
-V1.3 - Unsupported & V1.6+.
+* I will not be doing Support for V1.3 - Unsupported.zip.
-  * I will not be doing Support for V1.3 - Unsupported.
+* Each Script Supports ESX V1.4+ but has mainly been tested on ESX V1.6+.

 # Requirements:
 * Required: